We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Hyperhidrosis, also known as polyhidrosis or sudorrhea, is a condition characterized by excessive sweating.
-The sweating can affect just one specific area or the whole body.
+Hyperhidrosis is a condition characterized by excessive sweating.
+Signs of hyperhidrosis include visible sweating and sweating interfering with everyday activities.
+It may affect one area or the whole body.

 In this article, we will look at the causes, symptoms, diagnosis, and treatment of hyperhidrosis.